-Recently concluded trade agreements have contained a reference to each party's rights and obligations under the WTO SPS agreement, and some have established standing committees to consult on and resolve SPS problems on an ongoing basis.
+Recently concluded trade agreements reference each party's rights and obligations under the WTO SPS agreement, and some establish standing committees to consult on and resolve SPS problems on an ongoing basis.
 These provisions generally reflect U.S. SPS objectives which the Administration has enunciated in letters notifying Congress of its intent to negotiate various FTAs.
-Besides the agreements discussed in Table 1, negotiations were underway or starting for FTAs with Panama, the United Arab Emirates, South Korea, Thailand, and Malaysia.